nponcian/PaperScissorsRockGame/README.md

 PaperScissorsRockGame

 ## PURPOSE
-PaperScissorsRock (PSR) is a hand-game of symbols where you can play versus the computer.
+PaperScissorsRock is a hand-game of symbols where you can play versus the computer.
+It is basically a game of luck as the players would need to select a random symbol hoping that the other player would choose the opposite losing symbol.
+The game is "basic" until you start incorporating your psychic mind-reading abilities against the opponent!
 Some of the features:
 1. Language support.
 Currently offers English, Spanish, and Filipino
 2. Option for level of difficulty.
 Currently offers Easy, Average, and Hard
     * Technically, this controls the probability of the computer chossing the symbol that beats the user